 Pencils and drawing pads/paper

 Suitable clothing and footwear for working outside with horses.

 We supply a limited range of modelling material but if you prefer, please bring your own.

 Please bring your own stand if you have one (we do have a limited number available)

-Extra art materials and Horses Inside Out books and DVDs, can be bought from Judy and Gillian.
+Extra art materials and Horses Inside Out books, can be bought from Judy and Gillian.